samshadwell/TrumpScript/README.md

 [1AKK76WNmQheCYgZEksB61Jyp1voYxN63v](bitcoin:1AKK76WNmQheCYgZEksB61Jyp1voYxN63v)

 ## Hey, this repo seems pretty dead...
-Turns out that once a semester gets going, we all lose that precious free time that we were enjoying in January.
-This project is (probably) not totally dead, and we'll get back to it eventually, but hold tight for now as we finish this semester.
+This project is (probably) not totally dead, and we'll get back to it eventually, but hold tight for now, since we're all busy students full-time.

 But by all means, please submit a pull request!
 We're all just shocked this has blown up so much, and we'd love to get this language implemented "properly!"